zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 In the last lab you created three business objects and added data to them; now you will create a web application to work with them

+1. If you're still logged in to the Oracle Cloud and VBCS, skip to #2 below.

-1. If you have logged out of the Oracle Cloud, please log back in and return to your VBCS application.
+    If you have logged out of the Oracle Cloud, please log back in and return to your VBCS application.

     You might find it useful to close any open windows.

 2. On the left-hand side of the Visual Builder interface is a navigator